-Every time we so much as touch a toe out of state, I’ve put cemeteries on our travel itinerary.
-From garden-like expanses to overgrown boot hills, whether they’re the final resting places of the well-known but not that important or the important but not that well-known, I love them all.
-After realizing that there are a lot of taphophiles out there, I’m finally putting my archive of interesting tombstones to good use.
+Every time we so much as touch a toe out of state, cemeteries are on our travel itinerary—from garden-like expanses to overgrown boot hills, whether they’re the final resting places of the well-known but not that important or the important but not that well-known.
+After realizing that there are a lot of taphophiles out there, I’m putting my archive of interesting tombstones to good use.

 Peruse all the entries in our Grave Sightings series here.